IUI<br />

 Intrauterine insemination (IUI), also known as artificial insemination, is a fertility treatment that involves placing sperm directly into the uterus by the use of a catheter to increase the chances of fertilization and pregnancy.

-The goal of IUI is to increase the number of motile sperm that reach a woman’s egg to increase the chances of fertilization.
+The goal of IUI is to increase the number of motile sperm that reach an egg to increase the chances of fertilization.
 It is usually the first-line approach for couples seeking assisted reproductive treatment.
 Unlike IVF, IUI does not require the collection of eggs from the ovaries or fertilization outside of the body.

 IUI is a relatively simple and painless outpatient procedure done at the time of peak ovulation.